irishgordo/harvester-wiki/Issue-Management.md

       - `require/doc`: the issue needs a document change.
 Please leave a comment on how we want the doc made.
       - `require/release-note`: the issue needs to be mentioned in the release note.
 Please add a comment on why we need to mention it.
       - `not-require/release-note`: the issue will not be listed in the release note.
 Suitable for CI or chore changes.
       - `not-require/test-plan`: don't create an issue in the `harvester/tests` repo.
+      - `require/external-update`: the issue requires a change outside Harvester.
+For example, a Rancher backend change.
+      - `require/rancher-ui`: the issue requires a change in the Rancher UI.
     - Add a **milestone** only when:
       - You are a QA and the bug is a regression.
 Or the bug is critical and needs to be included in a milestone.
       - You are a PM or maintainer and decide to include the issue in a milestone.
-      - Add the label `candidate/vx.y.z` if you wish to include this issue in a milestone.
+      - Add the label `candidate/vx.y.z` to include this issue in a milestone.

 - **Backlog** (Maintainer)
   - An issue with the status will be included in the corresponding milestone.